 High skill level occupations such as engineers, veterinarians, and chefs are examples of jobs being considered under the Open NOC.

 |Don’t know your NOC?
 Visit the National Occupational Classification website to find it.

 The following jobs are EXCLUDED and NOT ELIGIBLE: (6421) Retail salespersons, (6511) Hosts/hostesses, (6512) Bartenders, (6513) Food and beverage servers, (6611) Cashiers, (6622) Store shelf stockers, clerks and order fillers, (6711) Food counter attendants, kitchen helpers and related support occupations, (6322) Cooks*

 Step 3: Once you’ve been deemed eligible based on steps 1 and 2, the TEDC will prioritize applicants who are most likely to settle and reside in Timmins for the long-term and contribute to the local economy according to the Community Criteria.
 Applicants receive a score using the points-based system below.
 [As of January 20, 2021]

 **Please note that candidates may be requested to participate in a formal interview to further assess these criteria

 Step 4: Ready to apply?
 Completed applications must be submitted in one (1) single email to RNIP@timmins.ca.
 Completed applications include:

-Once you receive a formal community recommendation from the TEDC, it will be valid for a period of 6 months and must be used and submitted to IRCC’s Permanent Residence application process.
-If the community recommendation expires, and if you wish to reapply, you will be required to resubmit your full application.
+Once you receive a community recommendation from the TEDC, it will be valid for a period of 6 months and must be submitted as part of the IRCC’s Permanent Residence application process.

 For more information regarding the application process, please follow IRCC’s Step-by-Step Guide to Permanent Residence under the Rural and Northern Immigration Pilot illustrated below: